Erdős–Rényi model: Caveats

 Both of the two major assumptions of the G(n, p) model (that edges are independent and that each edge is equally likely) may be inappropriate for modeling certain real-life phenomena.
 Erdős–Rényi graphs have low clustering, unlike many social networks.
 Some modeling alternatives include Barabási–Albert model and Watts and Strogatz model.
 These alternative models are not percolation processes, but instead represent a growth and rewiring model, respectively.
+Another alternative family of random graph models, capable of reproducing many real-life phenomena, are exponential random graph models.

 History

 The G(n, p) model was first introduced by Edgar Gilbert in a 1959 paper studying the connectivity threshold mentioned above.
 The G(n, M) model was introduced by Erdős and Rényi in their 1959 paper.
 As with Gilbert, their first investigations were as to the connectivity of G(n, M), with the more detailed analysis following in 1960.